 How Do I Overcome Driving Anxiety After an Accident?

 You can take things slowly.
 Start with short, easy drives, preferably in the company of a supportive traveling companion.
-You can also take a defensive driving course, talk things over with a counselor, or discuss your case with a qualified car accident attorney in New York.
+You can also take a defensive driving course, talk things over with a counselor, or discuss your case with a qualified personal injury lawyer.

 Sometimes the worst injuries are invisible to others